gorango/flowcraft/sandbox/5.distributed/README.md

 - **Pluggable `BullMQExecutor`**: A custom executor that, instead of running nodes in-memory, enqueues them as jobs in a Redis-backed BullMQ queue.
 - **Client-Worker Separation**:
   - The **Client** (`src/client.ts`) is a lightweight process that builds the initial context and starts a workflow.
 This is a non-blocking, "fire-and-forget" operation.
   - The **Worker** (`src/worker.ts`) is a separate, long-running process that listens for jobs, executes the logic for a single node, and enqueues the next node(s) in the graph.
+The worker effectively acts as the *true*, step-by-step executor in the distributed system.
 - **State Serialization**: The `Context` is serialized to a plain object and passed between jobs, allowing state to flow through the distributed graph.
 - **Distributed Cancellation**: A `runId` is generated for each workflow.
 You can gracefully abort a running workflow by pressing 'c' in the worker terminal and providing the corresponding `runId`, demonstrating how to manage distributed processes.
 - **Resilience & Scalability**: By using a message queue, workflows can survive process restarts.
 You can run multiple worker processes to handle a high volume of concurrent workflows.